English

 Definition

-A diagonal spread is an advanced options trading strategy that involves simultaneously buying and selling options on the same underlying asset, but with different strike prices and expiration dates.
+A diagonal spread is an advanced options trading strategy that involves simultaneously buying and selling options on the same underlying asset but with different strike prices and expiration dates.
 This strategy allows traders to capitalize on various market conditions, including changes in volatility and time decay.
 Diagonal spreads can be particularly useful for traders looking to manage risk while still seeking potential profits.
+By blending characteristics of both vertical and horizontal spreads, diagonal spreads provide flexibility and opportunities in diverse market environments.

 Components of Diagonal Spreads